guysudai1/End-Project-grade-12/README.md

-# End-Project-grade-12
+# FELIX
-File monitor written in c++
+### File Events Logging, Intercepting, and Examining

+This entire project was written in C++ using QT, MS Detours and with the help of some people.

 ## Directory structure: